 Jobs with the New Mexico State Police

-Originally established in 1905 as the New Mexico Mounted Police, the New Mexico State Police force employs 568 sworn officers to investigate, prevent, detect, and disrupt violent criminals and those who would commit felonies in New Mexico.
+Originally established in 1905 as the New Mexico Mounted Police, the New Mexico State Police employ 276 uniformed officers to investigate, prevent, detect, and disrupt violent criminals and those who would commit felonies in New Mexico.

-Those who seek State Trooper jobs in New Mexico must be 21 years old and possess a high school diploma or GED.
-Applicants must obtain 60 hours of college credit.
-They can have this to start with, or they can attend the Law Enforcement Academy and receive 30 hours from San Juan College.
-In that case, they are given two years to obtain the remaining 30 hours.
-If they possess 30 credit hours in the beginning, they can obtain the rest from attending the Academy.
-Applicants who are chosen first take a physical fitness test, and then if they pass, a written test the same day.
-Training for state troopers is provided by the New Mexico State Police Training and Recruiting Bureau.
-Read more information on how to become a State Trooper in New Mexico.
+Trooper applicants must be 21 years old and must possess a high school diploma or GED.
+Applicants must have either completed 60 credit hours of college credit (equivalent to an associate’s degree), or otherwise can attend the Law Enforcement Academy and receive 30 credit hours from San Juan College.
+In that case, they are given two years to obtain the remaining 30 credit hours.
+Applicants who happen to have 30 credit hours in the beginning, can obtain the rest from attending the Academy.

 Jobs with Sheriff’s Departments in New Mexico

-Santa Fe County: U.S. citizens who seek jobs as Sheriff’s Deputies in Santa Fe County must have a high school diploma or GED and be 21 years old by the time the 22 weeks of training in the academy is completed.
+To become a sheriff’s deputy in Santa Fe County, candidates must have a high school diploma or GED and be 21 years old by the time the 22 weeks of training in the academy is completed.

 Jobs with Municipal Police Departments in New Mexico